adaptris-labs/interlok-salesforce-demo/README.md

 * If you can't get ANT to work, then hack about with the build.xml until it does.
 * If you can't make the adapter work; well that's when you can raise an issue.

+__lewinc/interlok-salesforce-demo:latest is builds everytime adaptris/interlok:snapshot-alpine is generated; so bleeding edge only__

 ## Salesforce Pre-requisites

 Here's the information that you need to know.
 Presumably you have a developer.force.com account, and an instance setup.